 Describe waking up from the surgery

-They had given me an epidural for pain management, which we had talked about before, so I was told that it would be used.
+They had given me an epidural for pain management, which we had talked about before.
+I was told that it would be used.
 The problem was it was used, but it was only successfully able to work on one side of my body.
-It happened to be not the side where I had gotten a temporary ileostomy.
-So I woke up groggy and in extreme pain.
+It happened to be not the side where I had gotten a temporary ileostomy, so I woke up groggy and in extreme pain.

 There were tubes and drains all over.
-I had an NG-tube (nasogastric).
+I had an NG tube (nasogastric).
 You name it, if there’s an opening your body, I had a tube in it.
-I moved finally to my permanent room and the main things that I remember are looking down and seeing staples, seeing this foreign object to me, which was an ostomy bag.
+I moved finally to my permanent room.
+The main things that I remember are looking down and seeing staples, seeing this foreign object to me, which was an ostomy bag.

-At that point, I was told they were able to create an internal J-pouch and I had this temporary ileostomy that they’d have ostomy nurses help me with.
-Their goal was to get the pain under control and get my up walking.
+At that point, I was told they were able to create an internal J-pouch, and I had this temporary ileostomy that they’d have ostomy nurses help me with.
+Their goal was to get the pain under control and get me up walking.